-- Tighten the boiler connection valves with care to avoid damage. - The gas connection fitting on all boilers is /4 in - 1/2 in rigid pipe can be used; refer to the sizing tables on the proceeding pages for limitations.
-Do not use 1/2 in corrugated connectors or tubing as noise may occur.
+- Tighten the boiler connection valves with care to avoid damage. - The gas connection fitting on all boilers is 3/4 in - 1/2 in rigid pipe can be used; refer to the sizing tables on the proceeding pages for limitations.
+Avoid using 1/2 in corrugated connectors or tubing as noise may occur.